-As at the date of this AIF, the directors and executive officers of the Corporation, as a group, beneficially own, or exercise control or direction, directly or indirectly, over 2,589,151 common shares or 6.19% of the issued and outstanding common shares of the Corporation.
+As at the date of this AIF, the directors and executive officers of the Corporation, as a group, beneficially own, or exercise control or directly or indirectly, over 2,618,759 Common Shares or 6.3% of the issued and outstanding Common Shares.
 Each director holds office until the next annual general meeting of shareholders or until his or her successor is elected or appointed.